davidlaprade/shiny-nemesis/paper.md

 §5.2 The First Argument Reconsidered
-Here’s the argument Street is directing at the negative realist: it is very unlikely that our moral dispositions are dispositions to true beliefs, and most of our moral beliefs correspond to our moral dispositions, so probably most of our moral beliefs are false.
+Here’s the argument Street is directing at the negative realist: it is very unlikely that our moral psychology points to true beliefs, and most of our moral beliefs correspond to our moral psychology, so probably most of our moral beliefs are false.
 The problem with this argument is that it ignores the fact that it is always possible for a random process to be identical in result to another process.
 When this happens, however, it does not follow that the latter had the same